Samyakjain007/mongoDB-installation-on-Linux/README.md

 # mongoDB-installation-on-Linux
-script tok install mongodB onto any linux based system
+script to install mongodB onto any linux based system